 -

-Quiet operation and environmental benefits
+Quiet operation and eco benefits

 Common Solar Sizing Mistakes